 My server / home network has gone through many iterations over the last 6 years.
-I had previously dabbled in self hosted applications before like old WoW server emulators, IRC servers, Apache, or Mumble/Ventrillo servers.
+I had previously dabbled in self hosted applications before like private WoW server emulators, IRC servers, Apache, or Mumble/Ventrillo servers.
 But those were all just for fun and never lasted more than a month.
 It wasn't until I was introduced to Plex that I was bit by the home lab bug.
-It blew me away because Plex was everything I wanted companies to provide but what companies did give us with our digital editions were terrible and unusable on a lot of personal devices.
+It blew me away because Plex was everything I wanted companies to provide when you bought their dvds; the ability to watch your movies anywhere and on any device.
+Plex also kept everything on one platform.

 My First Home Lab Setup

 My first server was an Intel NUC running Linux Mint on an external Raid 1 array.
 It had 2x 4TB drives in it.
-Most of my applications at that time were hosted directly on the OS and my primary concern was just having something dedicated for streaming my ripped media that also had some kind of redundancy because I was worried of drive failure from an always on system.
-The external raid array is now collecting dust in my tech bin.
-The NUC has been recycled into our bedroom media PC and still runs (a freshly installed copy) Linux Mint.
+Most of my applications at that time were hosted directly on the OS and my primary concern was just having something dedicated for streaming my ripped media that also had some kind of redundancy because I was paranoid of a drive failing with an always on system.

 Second Home Lab Setup

-Pictured above I was still using the Intel NUC but we've added in some networking equipment.
-My wife and I had moved in with another couple who were close friends of mine and they agreed that anything tech was my domain.
-So what do you do when you move into a home with three other heavy internet users?
-You run ethernet everywhere.
-We didn't have a crawl space under the house so we just had ethernet stretched along the wall and alongside base boards with covers.
+Pictured above I was still using the Intel NUC from my first lab setup but there's some additional network equipment.
+My wife and I had moved in with another couple who were close friends and they agreed that anything tech was my domain.
+Giving me control of our network meant running Ethernet everywhere!
+We didn't have a crawl space under the house so we just had Ethernet stretched along the wall and alongside base boards with covers.
+All of the Ethernet paid off though especially with 4 heavy internet users and our tech devices.
 I had also imagined having all of my tech wall mounted with the wires intricately laid out.
 It seemed awesome in my minds eye but turned out to be the mess pictured above.

 Third Home Lab Setup